zvk2/Space-Force/README.md

 - Enemies fly toward you as you progress from left to right and blast them, sometimes receiving power-ups
 - Each level ends with a boss

+# Special Note For Mac users
+-Current the OpenGL library is not supported in macOS starting from Mojave 10.14.1.
+Apple officially stops the support of basic OpenGL API.
+If you try to run it and game will probably crash because all rendering in done in OpenGL instead of SDL.
+The testing environment we tested is Sierra 10.12.6.

 # Goals:

 -Create a side scrolling platform for our game to reside in <br />